p2pu/p2pu_navigation_widget/README.md

 P2PU Navigation Widget
 ======================

-(This is the remote track branch - Test)

 We use this to create a uniform navigation bar at the top of any P2PU web property.

 To make changes, edit the menu.html file (be careful, changes could affect many different sites).